NaveenKumar-Y/ai-devops-demo-app/README.md

 6. Click **Add webhook**.

 That's it.
-Now just create a new empty repo in our orginizationwith a description to test it out!
+Now just create a new empty repo in our orginization with a description to test it out!

 ***Testing Examples:***</br>